-- O Interview someone who is old enough to remember what sport for men and women was like before 1970.
+- Interview someone who is old enough to remember what sport for men and women was like before 1970.
 You can talk with parents, grandparents, coaches, trainers, or athletic personnel at any level.
 In 2-3 pages, discuss the highlights of your interview.
-The paper should include the following: - Who you spoke with and your relationship with this individual (provide contact information for this person at the end of your paper) - Why did you choose this person - O Discuss his/her experience with opportunity to play, funds, the media, expectations for men and women, what games were like, what he/she thinks of sports today - O What stands out to you most from the interview and why - o DUE: Thursday, October 29th (papers received after this date will be subject to a 10 point reduction for each day it is late) - o Must be typed, double-spaced, 1" margins, Times New Roman font size 12
+The paper should include the following: - Who you spoke with and your relationship with this individual - Why did you choose this person - Discuss his/her experience with opportunity to play, funds, the media, expectations for men and women, what games were like, what he/she thinks of sports today - What stands out to you most from the interview and why - DUE: Tuesday, February 2nd (papers received after this date will be subject to a 10 point reduction for each day it is late) - Must be typed, double-spaced, 1" margins, Times New Roman (or similar) font, size 12